“At the End” vs “In the End”: What’s the Difference? (with Clear Examples)

 - Sophia was convinced that reason would prevail in the end.

-- In the end, it turned out that all the articles she collected throughout the years were useful material for the book.
+- In the end, it turned out that all the articles she had collected over the years were useful material for the book.

 - The committee didn’t like the idea of moving the offices, but in the end, they decided it was a good thing to do.